Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 ON: Q1.$PARAM:[PIDLogon] = Q2.$PARAM:[PIDLogon] AND Q1.$PARAM:[UserName] = Q2.$PARAM:[UserName]

-Events Queries
+The Events Queries (examples)

 Click on TEST to show the result.
 If it’s ok you can SAVE your query.

-Events Queries
+The Events Queries (examples)